 Overton - Sumner is a very small town located in the state of Nebraska.
-With a population of 2,403 people and just one neighborhood, Overton - Sumner is the 99th largest community in Nebraska.
-Overton - Sumner has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 2,421 people and just one neighborhood, Overton - Sumner is the 99th largest community in Nebraska.
+Overton - Sumner has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Because occupations involving physical labor dominate the local economy, Overton - Sumner is generally considered to be a blue-collar town.
-35.02% of the Overton - Sumner workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overton - Sumner is a blue-collar town, with 35.02% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Overton - Sumner is a town of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Overton - Sumner who work in office and administrative support (15.45%), management occupations (10.53%), and sales jobs (7.29%).

 The citizens of Overton - Sumner are slightly less educated than the national average of 21.84% for the average city or town: 14.94% of adults in Overton - Sumner have a bachelor's degree or advanced degree